 Reward credit cards earn points that can have a different value based on which point currency you’re earning.
-For example, we think American Express Membership Rewards points are hugely valuable, while IHG Rewards points are worth much less.
+For example, we think American Express Membership Rewards points are hugely valuable in our monthly valuations, while IHG Rewards points are worth much less.
 If you earn 1 point per pound spent on a rewards credit card, you will earn 5,000 points for spending £5,000.
 If the points are worth 1p each, then you would, in theory, receive a £50 value from the rewards points.
-So £100 cashback would be more valuable.
+So £100 cash back would be more valuable.

 So, for the first three months of £1,500 spend, they would receive £45 cashback, plus a further £22.50 for the remaining nine months of the year.
 In total that would be £67.50 in cash, with no annual fee.

 A good rewards card option given the limited monthly spend on the card instead would be the British Airways American Express Credit Card from American Express UK.
 This does not have an annual fee and comes with a welcome bonus of 5,000 Avios by spending £1,000 in the first three months of card membership, which would be achieved with £500 spending each month.
 You will also receive 1 Avios per £1 spent, so for £6,000 in purchases over the year, that would add up to 11,000 Avios.

 TPG U.K. values Avios at around 1.1p each, so 11,000 Avios are worth £122.

 For these two examples, assuming you will be able to use Avios rather than just straight cash back, you will receive more value from a rewards card.

 Example 2: £5,000 per month spend